Thanks to burgeoning ADHD awareness, individuals and couples worldwide are seeking ADHD Couple Therapy.

 Chapter 3: Psychoeducation

 by Arthur L. Robin, PhD

-Clinicians are guided in the foundational process of educating couples about ADHD, including handling their reactions to the diagnosis, addressing resistance, and increasing motivation to participate in the evidence-based change techniques offered in subsequent chapters.
+This chapter guides the reader through the foundational process of educating couples about ADHD.
+This includes airing reactions to the diagnosis, addressing resistance, and increasing motivation to participate in the evidence-based change techniques offered in subsequent chapters.

 Chapter 4: A CBT Model for ADHD-Challenged Couples

 Cognitive-Behavioral Therapy (CBT) has emerged as the psychosocial treatment of choice for Adult ADHD.
 Adapted here for the first time to serve couples by a leading clinician and researcher, this model addresses the effects of executive dysfunction and entrenched poor coping responses.

 by Gina Pera and Arthur L. Robin, PhD

 Medication can provide the single most effective means of mitigating ADHD symptoms.
 Yet, prescribing physicians are often rushed and inadequately trained.
 Empowering the couple to actively engage in the medication selection and titration process can be vital to a positive therapeutic outcome.
 Equally important: The therapist adjusting client expectations about the limits of medication and the importance of supportive strategies.